joblib/joblib-hadoop/README.rst

 Developping with joblibhadoop
 =============================

+In order to run the test suite, you need to setup a local hadoop cluster inside Docker containers.
+This can be achieved very easily using the recipes available in the `docker <docker>`_ directory and with the provided Makefile targets.

+To avoid problems when accessing an Hadoop cluster using `localhost`, joblib-hadoop provides the `joblib-hadoop-client` container.
+This container has Hadoop 2.7.0 installed and is thus fully functionnal for playing locally with the hadoop cluster.

+Another important point is that the root directory of this project is shared with the `/shared` directory inside the Hadoop client container.
+Thanks to this trick, one can code on the host and test in the container without having to rebuild it.

 Prerequisites
 -------------

-In order to run the test suite, you need to setup a local hadoop cluster.
-This can be achieved very easily using the docker and docker-compose recipes given in the `docker <docker>`_ directory:
+There are some prerequisites to check before going further.

 1. `Install docker-engine <https://docs.docker.com/engine/installation/>`_: